-Incredibly, the HMG by Fenwicks was the first ever graphite fly fishing rod!
+Incredibly, the HMG by Fenwicks was the first ever graphite fly rod!
 Today, Fenwicks have brought their HMG models up to date with a redesign, making these medium-fast action rods ideal for both beginner and advanced fly fishers.
 The new look HMGs are attractive and sleek, with matte black blanks and matte smoke reel seats.

 For shorter distances and small rivers, there’s just nothing in this range that performs as well – and as an added bonus, it’s an incredible bargain!
 For the price, there really isn’t anything that compares to this rod.
 When you use this rod, you can perfect your cast, achieve a natural, convincing presentation, and catch more trout.

 I hope you’ve found this useful.
 Let us know what you think in the comments below!
 Do you have it and love it, or are you tempted to buy one after reading more about it?
 I’d love to know!